Sudanese authorities arrest members of Bashir's party: source

-KHARTOUM (Reuters) - Sudanese authorities have arrested several members of the former ruling party of ousted President Omar al-Bashir, an official of Bashir’s National Congress Party (NCP) said on Saturday.
+KHARTOUM (Reuters) - Sudanese authorities have arrested several top members of the former ruling party of ousted President Omar al-Bashir, in a move that could bolster military rulers who are under mounting pressure by protesters to hand power to civilians.

-Sudan’s attorney general has also asked the country’s intelligence and national security agencies to lift the immunity of a number of their officers suspected of killing a teacher who died in custody after protests in February, state news agency SUNA said.

-The moves appear to be part of a widening crackdown on officials from Bashir’s administration intended to placate protesters who want the Military Council, which took over after toppling Bashir, to hand power to civilians.
+In another part of a widening crackdown designed to remove remnants of Bashir’s rule, the transitional military council (TMC) said it will retire all eight of the officers ranked lieutenant general in the National Intelligence and Security Service.

 Sudan’s public prosecutor has begun investigating Bashir on charges of money laundering and possession of large sums of foreign currency without legal grounds, a judicial source said earlier on Saturday.

-The source said that military intelligence had searched Bashir’s home and found suitcases loaded with more than $351,000 and six million euros, as well as five million Sudanese pounds.
+The source said military intelligence officers who searched Bashir’s home found suitcases loaded with more than $351,000 and six million euros, as well as five million Sudanese pounds.

-“The chief public prosecutor... ordered the (former) president detained and quickly questioned in preparation to put him on trial,” a judicial source told Reuters.
+“The chief public prosecutor ... ordered the (former) president detained and quickly questioned in preparation to put him on trial,” the judicial source told Reuters.

-“The public prosecution will question the former president in Kobar prison,” the source added.
-Bashir has not been questioned yet, said the source.
+“The public prosecution will question the former president in Kobar prison,” the source said.
+Bashir has not been questioned yet, the source added.
 Two of his brothers were also detained on allegations of corruption, the source said.

-Relatives could not be immediately reached on Saturday for comment about the investigation.
+Relatives could not immediately be reached on Saturday for comment about the investigation.

-Separately, a source in Bashir’s NCP said that authorities arrested the acting party head Ahmed Haroun, former first vice president Ali Osman Taha, former Bashir aide Awad al-Jaz, the secretary general of the Islamic movement Al-Zubair Ahmed Hassan and former parliament speaker Ahmed Ibrahim al-Taher.
+Separately, a source in Bashir’s National Congress Party said authorities arrested the acting party head Ahmed Haroun, former first vice president Ali Osman Taha, former Bashir aide Awad al-Jaz, the secretary general of the Islamic movement Al-Zubair Ahmed Hassan and former parliament speaker Ahmed Ibrahim al-Taher.

 The source also said parliament speaker Ibrahim Ahmed Omar and presidential aide Nafie Ali Nafie were under house arrest.